 Safety in the kitchen is often a big concern for parents.
 Think about

-You’ll want to give children activities that are safe and age appropriate.
+You’ll want to give children activities that are safe and age-appropriate.
 For instance, your toddler/preschooler isn’t going to cook anything on the stove or use a sharp knife.

-Letting children help in the kitchen provides a nice opportunity to teach them about kitchen safety, following rules and even math.
+Letting children help in the kitchen provides a nice opportunity to teach them about kitchen safety, following rules, and even math.

 - Pretend cook - just give them a spoon and a bowl and let them sit on the floor and bang away

-- Rinse fruits, veggies, beans
+- Rinse fruits, veggies, and beans

 - Stir dry or wet ingredients that aren’t hot